-If a social worker from the Ministry of Children and Family Development or a delegated agency contacts you or visits your home, this means that they think your child might be at risk and are looking into it.
+If a social worker from the Ministry of Children and Family Development or a delegated Aboriginal agency contacts you or visits your home, this means that they think your child might be at risk and are looking into it.
 This is part of the child protection process.
 (This is also called an investigation.)
 An investigation is very serious.
 It may result in the social worker taking your child from your home.

 You, your family, and your community have rights.
-The law says ministry should respect your child's family ties and Aboriginal identity.
+The law says the ministry should respect your child's family ties and Aboriginal identity.

 To find services that can help you, see Who can help.

 BC law says that if the ministry gets a report about your child, the ministry (or a delegated Aboriginal agency) must look into it.
 If the ministry believes your child is at risk, they must:

 This process is called child protection.

 BC law also says that:

-If a social worker from the ministry or a delegated agency contacts you or visits your home to ask you questions about your family, this means that they think your child might be at risk and are looking into it.
+If a social worker from the ministry or a delegated Aboriginal agency contacts you or visits your home to ask you questions about your family, this means they think your child might be at risk and are looking into it.
 You have the right to free legal advice.
 Call Legal Aid BC immediately to find out if you qualify for a free lawyer:

 604-408-2172 (Greater Vancouver)

 A mediator can help you work with the ministry.
 A mediator is a professional who's specially trained to:

 You can ask for a mediator as soon as the social worker has contacted you.
 You can also ask at any time during the child protection process.

 Mediation is free for families who are involved with the ministry.
 Mediators can travel to remote communities.